fujia-cli/electron-vite-template/README.md

 <div align="center">

-A template for electron and build with vite.
+A template for electron and build with Vite & vue-next.

 </div>